healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Pulp Cup Capacity: 50 fl. oz

-The Omega NC900 comes with large parts that enhance its usability.
-We like its big food tray, which helps prevent the food from dropping when being transferred to the feed chute.
-The plunger has a much smaller diameter than the feed chute, which lowers the chance of food getting stuck in between them, clogging the machine.
-In addition to an appropriate size juice cup, its pulp collector has ample space too.
-This allows you to make more juice without having to stop halfway through to empty the pulp.
+The large parts of the Omega NC900 actually enhance its overall usability.
+We like its wide food tray, which helps prevent the ingredients from dropping when you feed them into the chute.
+The plunger has a much smaller diameter than the feed chute, which lowers the chance of food getting stuck in between and clogging the machine!
+In addition to a well-sized juice cup, the pulp collector is spacious too.
+This means you can make more juice without having to stop halfway through to empty the pulp.

-The downside is this unit requires a lot of countertop space.
-Due to its heavy weight, you wouldn’t want to move it in and out of storage on a daily basis — though if you do, it sports a handle that allows for easy one-handed transport.
-Even when disassembled, you will need a large and deep drawer to store all the parts.
+As mentioned, the only downside is the machine’s large footprint and corresponding weight.
+For some people, it may be a little heavy to move in and out of storage on a daily basis — but if you do, it has a real sturdy handle.
+Additionally, when disassembled, you will need a large and deep drawer to store all the parts.

 ### 9.4 - Build Quality

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/omega-nc900-masticating-juicer-build-quality-clwoeue42002h7a8836a3g8x3.jpg" alt="the plug of the NC900" width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/juicers/omega-nc900-masticating-juicer-build-quality-2-clwompw3500317a88832dbxnd.jpg" alt="the drum part of the Omega juicer" width="300px" height="200px"><img src="https://cdn.healthykitchen101.com/reviews/images/juicers/omega-nc900-masticating-juicer-build-quality-1-clwoeue44002i7a88029icce9.jpg" alt="The Omega NC900 masticator’s juicing cone" width="300px" height="200px">

-The Omega NC900 has a sturdy construction, with parts fitting very securely—it was the only one among the batch we tested that did not rattle during operation.
-Despite some users' complaints about the fragility of the juice screen, our unit remained intact and functioned flawlessly throughout the testing process, attesting to the product's good material quality.
-The juicer's polished and seamless appearance gives it a stylish look and suggests a higher price point than its actual cost.
+We loved the sturdy construction of the Omega NC900 and how the parts fitted so securely—it was the only juicer we’ve tested that never rattled.
+Despite some users' complaints about the apparent fragility of the juice screen, our unit remained intact and functioned flawlessly throughout our exhaustive testing process, attesting to the high quality of the parts.
+The juicer's polished appearance gives it a stylish look that out-classes its price point.

 ### 8.7 - Auger

 <img src="https://cdn.healthykitchen101.com/reviews/images/juicers/omega-nc900-masticating-juicer-auger-clwoeue4f002m7a88elzzfewn.jpg" alt="the NC900 sports a large, solid auger" width="300px" height="200px">

-The NC900 has a substantial auger with strong “teeth” that makes an easy  job of cutting and crushing the toughest fruits and vegetables.
-It’s also very easy to clean.
-The only downside is seen when you try to re-juice the pulp: The pulp would simply get stuck in the wide space between its teeth, so you get no more juice out of it.
+The NC900’s sizable auger with strong “teeth” makes swift work of cutting and crushing the toughest  fruits and vegetables.
+The auger design means you cannot re-juice the pulp because it simply gets stuck in the wide spaces between its teeth.
+This is not too much of a downside, but the upside is that it is super-easy to clean.

 Usability
 ---------